Showing posts with label Review. Show all posts

 I loved this book.
 Often, I had to stop, reflect, go back and re-read.
 It made me think of long-forgotten episodes from my life and how they had shaped me and my life-choices.

 The book was published in 2014 and I had it in my “waiting to read” pile since 2020.
-It is a memoire of an Australian psychologist about his personal experience of neurological and psychological disturbances, including stress & burnout from listening to stories of extreme violence and suffering, facing financial ruin and finally, a brain stroke, which was not immediately diagnosed.
+It is a memoir of an Australian psychologist about his personal experience of neurological and psychological disturbances, including stress & burnout from listening to stories of extreme violence and suffering, facing financial ruin and finally, a brain stroke, which was not immediately diagnosed.

 The second half of the book is about his attempts to regain control over his life, to recover some of his lost neurological and cognitive capabilities and to come to terms with his new body and self, even while he has to negotiate through relationship difficulties with his wife.